bergesinstitute/graf-method/book-1-unit-8.md

     Me gusta NYC.
 Subject: NYC.
 Object: Yo.

-We don’t use the subject pronoun (*yo, tú*) when using *gustar.* If we want to use a pronoun, we need to use the personal A in front of it (since the object, the one being pleased, is a person) and thus use the pronouns we use after a preposition.
+We don't use the subject pronoun (*yo, tú*) when using *gustar.* If we want to use a pronoun, we need to use the personal A in front of it (since the object, the one being pleased, is a person) and thus use the pronouns we use after a preposition.
 We will say *a mí, a ti, a él, a nosotros, a vosotros,* or *a ellos.*

 We are also going to use a new set of pronouns (they are very similar to the reflexive pronouns):